-They utilize high-volume calisthenics for conditioning and strength purposes mostly, but I also discovered how effective it is in muscle growth too.
-Yet, the results are related to the amount of work put over a long period of consistent training.
+Bodybuilders use high-volume calisthenics for conditioning and strength purposes.
+It boosts the anaerobic capacity in the muscles and increases fatigue resistance.
+But I also discovered how effective it is in building muscle too.
+Yet, the results are related to the amount of work put in over a long period of consistent training.
+If you push your body, you will adapt and see results.

 The Truth About High Volume Calisthenics

 This strenuous workload comes naturally from the extended physical effort, intensity, and frequency.
-It is what makes your muscles burn, scream for mercy, and hurt the days after.
-So yes, the muscle soreness that follows as a byproduct of volume-training is a sign I move towards a good direction.
+It makes your muscles burn, scream for mercy, and hurt the days after.
+So yes, the muscle soreness that follows as a byproduct of volume training is a sign you are moving in a good direction.
+This calisthenics training method will push you to the limit.

 Your muscles and nervous system can’t endure hundreds of reps unless you do simple, light, and compound exercises.
 Also, you can’t do only high-volume workouts, either.

-Thus, it relies more on exercises like dips, pushups, pull-ups, squats, and some other full-body movements such as burpees, plyometrics, sprints, and uphill sprints.
-And as I said, you’ll also be forced or need to train in the green zone, lighter, by including de-load periods with less volume or different and more relaxing training.
+So it relies more on exercises like dips, push-ups, pull-ups, squats, and some other full-body movements such as burpees, plyometrics, sprints, and uphill sprints.
+As I said, you’ll also be forced to train in the green zone, lighter, by including de-load periods with less volume or different and more relaxing workout.

-The idea of high volume training is to squizz the muscles out of energy by working up to failure or fatigue.
-To achieve that, you need a high amount of sets and repetitions and minimum break time.
-How high?
-It all depends on fitness.
-For you, 50 pull-ups in a workout may feel the same and provide similar results in terms of progress as for me 150 pull-ups.
-It’s not something fixed and nailed, but rather a definition of what hard work and training mean.
+The idea of high-volume training is to squizz the muscles out of energy by working up to failure or fatigue.
+You need many sets and repetitions and a relatively short break time between the sets to achieve that.
+It all depends on fitness eventually and you need weeks of adaption.
+For you, 50 pull-ups in a workout may provide similar results in terms of progress with mine at 150 pull-ups.
+It’s not something fixed and nailed but rather a definition of hard work.

-As easy as pushups might be considered by far too many, doing hundreds of them, they automatically become tough.
+As easy as push-ups might be, doing hundreds of them becomes tough.
 Do they provide results in terms of hypertrophy and strength?
 It surely did for me and many others.
+Look how many calisthenics workout followers get a strong physique.

-The beautiful part is that you don’t need any other exercises than what’s basic and simple.
-Hence, the weekly training structure will look simple and clean.
+The best part is that you don’t need any other exercises than what’s basic and simple.
+Hence, the weekly training structure will look simple and clean, as bodyweight training should be in general.

-And trust me when I say that complicated does not mean advanced nor does simply mean easy.
-After several years of training in this method, I can say that it never gets easier no matter how advanced I am.
-Thus, I stick with simplicity and progress or maintain what I’ve built upon the same training method.
-I also blend calisthenics with a lot of cardio, more specifically, road and trail running.
-I go back and forth, depending on my goals and how my body feels.
+Trust me when I say that complicated does not mean advanced, nor does simple mean easy.
+After several years of training in this method, I can say that it never gets easier, no matter how trained I am.
+Thus, I stick with simplicity and progress or maintain what I’ve built upon the same training methods.
+I also blend calisthenics with a lot of cardio, more specifically, road and trail running, athletics and swimming.
+I go back and forth, depending on my goals, how my body feels, and the weather.

-The hardest part is tracking progress.
-Continually draining the muscles of energy, leaves you with soreness.
+The hardest part is tracking the progress of your calisthenics training.
+Continually draining the muscles of energy leaves you sore.
 On some days, you will feel incapable of performing as usual.
-There is a higher demand for sleep and food when you keep overloading and overusing.
-But it is a normal and natural response.
-That only means that your body will evolve if you learn how to adapt.
-That’s why I include de-load periods or focus on different training sessions like cardio, to allow time and space for my muscles to recover.
+There is a higher demand for sleep and calories when you keep overloading and overusing.
+But it is a normal and natural response; just eat more and better.
+That only means your body will evolve if you recover fast and properly.
+That’s why I include de-load periods or focus on different training sessions like aerobics.

-- Uncomplicated, and rather simple, compound, but essential exercise and their variants.
+- Uncomplicated and rather simple, compound but essential exercises, plus their variants.
 For instance, the regular pull-up is the main exercise.
-Changing the grip wider or closer modifies the regular pull-ups and makes them essential variants or variations.
-You need them to activate and engage the same pulling muscle but in different ways and angles.
+Changing the grip wider or closer modifies the regular pull-ups, which will train the same muscles differently.

-- Total work volume, meaning more sets and reps than you usually do or used to do.
+- Total work volume, meaning more sets and reps than you usually do or used to do before.
+But do not increase volume every time or week.
+Be natural and let it be a byproduct.

-- Shorter rest times between sets or cycles than the typical rest time needed for maximal strength training (1-2 minutes from a set to another).
+- There are shorter rest times between sets or cycles than the typical rest time needed for maximal strength training (1-2 minutes from one set to another).

 The Single Required Exercises